Is-Nerens/Nodus/README.md

 - Text rendering using FreeType with support for subpixel rendering, producing sharp text on lower resolution displays
 - Canvas API that supports drawing
 - UI events to detect resizing, mouse hovering, clicks and more
-- Multi-window support is as easy as creating a <window> tag (All child elements of a window will be drawn in that window)
+- Multi-window support is as easy as creating a <window> tag in-xml or during runtime

 <br>